These green chile chicken enchiladas are creamy, cheesy and full of flavor! This recipe is absolutely to die for…better than a Mexican restaurant!

 - Spoon 3 Tablespoons into each tortilla and roll it up like a burrito.
 You may also add Tablespoon of cheese inside the tortilla if desired.
 Then place into the pan.

-- Top with fresh cilantro if desired.
+- Top with fresh cilantro and desired toppings if desired.
 Serve while warm.